allenarduino/allenarduino/README.md

 # About Me
-I am a software engineer with over 3 years of experience in developing full-stack web applications.
-I specialize in developing user-friendly platforms utilizing technologies such as React, TypeScript, Node.js, and Express.
-I have experience with cloud solutions such as Supabase, Vercel, Google Cloud, and Firebase, and I'm familiar with database management, especially MySQL.
-Currently, I am building Sheetrocket, a micro-SaaS product that turns spreadsheets into JSON APIs, and I am focused on improving the platform based on user feedback.
-I am committed to delivering practical, high-quality solutions that enhance user experiences and drive project success.
+Software engineer passionate about building and maintaining full-stack web applications that solve real-world problems.
+I'm currently working as a full-time Frontend-Engineer at Green Vision Solutions GmbH.

+With over 5 years of experience, I specialize in crafting clean, maintainable, and high-impact digital solutions using React, Next.js, TypeScript, Node.js, PostgreSQL, and MongoDB.
+My journey has taken me from contributing to enterprise platforms like GreenHub, a carbon reporting tool for Green Vision Solutions, to building Sheetrocket, a micro SaaS that transforms spreadsheets into live JSON APIs.

+I'm deeply committed to performance, developer experience, and product-led engineering.
+My work often involves cloud platforms like Vercel, Azure, and Supabase, and I enjoy tackling challenges ranging from backend data modeling to frontend UX optimization.

+Currently, I'm maintaining and building Sheetrocket while also developing other SaaS applications that are yet to be launched.
+I'm focused on shipping real products that solve real problems and learning along the way.

 <p>Here are some of my live projects I'm proud of:</p>
 <p><b><a href="https://sheetrocket.com/">Sheetrocket</a></b></p>